oss-review-toolkit/ort/README.md

 [![Evaluator](./logos/evaluator.png)](./evaluator/src/main/kotlin)

-The evaluator is used to perform custom license policy checks on scan results.
+The Evaluator is used to perform custom license policy checks on scan results.
 The rules to check against are implemented via scripting.
 Currently, Kotlin script with a dedicated DSL is used for that, but support for other scripting languages can be added as well.
 See [no_gpl_declared.kts](./evaluator/src/main/resources/rules/no_gpl_declared.kts) for a very simple example of a rule written in Kotlin script which verifies that no dependencies that declare the GPL are used.